RexJustesen/CPP/Design Patterns in C++/Singleton Pattern/Singleton Pattern.md

 ### Thoughts on the Singleton Pattern
 - Singleton pattern has the programming community divided.
-- Some say it is a bad pattern, others things it is a great design pattern.
+- Some say it is a bad pattern, others think it is a great design pattern.
 - All patterns have trade offs and you need to think about what you get out of the singleton pattern and the lifetime of your program.

 ### What is the Singleton Pattern?